vopani/fortyone/kaggle/kgm_quotes/README.md

 💡 _"Kaggle is a huge training set with rankings as a validation score, the test set is your job & performances correlate quite well"_
 ©️ [Théo Viel](https://www.kaggle.com/theoviel)

-Thank You to all for sharing 🙏
+Thank You to all for your contribution 🙏

 ---